 And in 2010, a member of the family that controls the SK conglomerate received a suspended prison term for hitting a 52-year-old former union activist 13 times with an aluminum baseball bat while his executives watched.
 He then wrote out a check for 20 million won, about $18,000, on a company account and threw it in the victim's face.

-It is so pleasant to work with experts.
-Learn more to find out more regarding baci.
 Some South Korean news outlets said that Korean Air's action against Cho on Tuesday was superficial because she retained her vice-presidential title, as well as her executive roles in other subsidiaries of her father's Hanjin Group.